PremalSamale/cmpe273-lab3/README.md

 ### cmpe273-lab3
-### Descrition: Implement sending "Hello World" from client to server via UDP using Twisted Lib.
 ### SJSU ID:0122566333 (Premal Dattatray Samale)
+### Descrition: Implement sending "Hello World" from client to server via UDP using Twisted Lib.Answer to this question: "What happened when you send message from client in Multicast UDP when server is not available?"

 Requirement :Twisted lib.